sefinek24/Sefinek-Blocklist-Collection/tutorials/How to install Unbound for Pi-hole.md

 3. Save the changes and exit the editor by pressing `Ctrl+X`, then `Y`, and then `Enter`.

 ## » Step 4: Configure Unbound
-1. Now that Unbound is installed, you need to configure Pi-hole to use it as the DNS resolver.
+1. With Unbound installed, you need to configure it to work with Pi-hole by running the following command:
     ```bash
     sudo nano /etc/unbound/unbound.conf.d/pi-hole.conf
     ```